In Stock

 Harvesting and Curing

-Harvest when the tops yellow and flop.
+Harvest when the tops turn yellow and flop.
 Lift carefully and shake off soil.
 Cure in a dry, airy spot with indirect light for 2–3 weeks until skins are papery and necks dry.
 Keep foliage attached during curing to prevent rot.
 Once cured, trim tops and roots.
 Store in mesh bags or trays in a cool, dry, ventilated spot with light to avoid sprouting.
 Use thick-necked or bolted bulbs fresh, as they won’t store well.
 Properly cured bulbs store for 6–8 months.
-Save the largest bulbs for replanting next season.
+Save the healthiest bulbs for replanting next season.

 Pests and Diseases